lexwebb/lexwebb.co.uk/copy/about.md

 I'm a software developer with a passion for front-end website development.
 I've spent much of my working time on enterprise data visualization software and content delivery platforms.
 In my spare time, I like to experiment with new web technology as well as dabble in video game development.

 ## What am I doing right now?
-At the moment I am working on a game development project that i've been thinking about for a long time.
-It's a bit of a diversion from my professional skill-set, but i'm digging up some old C# experience and cracking on with it,
+At the moment I am working full time at Board Intelligence as a Senior Front-End Developer.
+I am also working on a few side projects in my spare time, including a [video game](/games), and a tabletop gaming AI assistant.

 ## How did I get here?